Where are you from in German?

 Correct: Woher kommst du? – Ich komme aus Berlin.

-Keep the question and answer separate; the preposition belongs only in the answer Easy to understand, harder to ignore.. -
+Keep the question and answer separate; the preposition belongs only in the answer That's the part that actually makes a difference.. -

 Over‑formalizing in casual settings.